Carollimuzi/Landscape-NLP/README.md

 ## 📦 Data Availability
 To comply with platform fair-use policies, we do not release the full dataset.
 Instead, we provide a representative sample of 100 annotated sentences (test100.json) for demonstration purposes.
+Feature1023.csv is also included as the lexicon used in our experiments.
 ---

 ## 🧩 Reproducibility Checklist